 - Less likely to clot.

-Fistulas are usually created during an outpatient procedure.
-When functioning properly they provide good blood flow, increasing the effectiveness of dialysis treatment.
-A fistula is the most natural access site since it is formed from your own blood vessels, rather than synthetic materials. (iii) Functioning fistulas typically require less maintenance and can be less expensive than other access options. (iv)
+When a fistula is functioning properly, it will provide a good blood flow rate from your body to the dialysis machine, assuring the effectiveness of the dialysis treatment.
+A fistula is the most natural access since it is formed from your own native blood vessels, rather than synthetic materials. (iii) Functioning fistulas typically require less maintenance and can be less expensive than other access options. (iv)